You are at: Home » Buy Cardano (ADA)

 Buy Cardano with Cash

-There are very few crypto/Bitcoin ATMs where you can buy Cardano ADA with cash.
-Therefore you may be better off buying Bitcoin with cash then exchanging it for Cardano on one of the cryptocurrency exchanges listed above.
+There are very few crypto/Bitcoin ATMs where you can buy Cardano (ADA) with cash.
+Therefore, you may be better off buying Bitcoin with cash and then exchanging it for Cardano on one of the cryptocurrency exchanges listed above.

 How to Buy Cardano with PayPal

-You can buy Cardano with PayPal on either Coinbase or through eToro, though with eToro it will be more difficult to actually withdraw your coins.
-It’s expected that there will be more options for buying with PayPal in the future, as cryptocurrencies continue to grow in popularity.
+You can buy Cardano with PayPal on Coinbase.
+It’s expected that there will be more options for buying with PayPal in the future as cryptocurrencies continue to grow in popularity.

-Alternatively, you can go to LocalBitcoins which allows you to buy Bitcoin via PayPal.
+Alternatively, you can go to LocalCoinSwap, which lets you buy Bitcoin via PayPal.
 All you need to do is transfer your Bitcoin to an exchange such as Binance and exchange it for ADA.
+Then, withdraw it to your private wallet—don’t leave it on the exchange.

 Step 3 – Withdraw the ADA to your own wallet

-Once you’ve finished buying ADA, make sure to move the coins to your own non-custodial wallet (i.e. a wallet that gives you access to your private key).
+Once you’ve finished buying ADA, move the coins to your own non-custodial wallet (i.e., a wallet that gives you access to your private key).
 Leaving your coins on an exchange exposes you to the risk of fraud or theft (which has happened numerous times in the past).

 Once the coins hit your wallet, you’ve successfully completed the process of buying Cardano.